Carleton-SCI/OHLG/README.md

 ```
 The `shortint` is the basic building block of the integer framework in TFHE-rs.
 We are investigating the performance of the 4 main configurations, named after the size of the ciphertext as `message_carry` bits.
 For example, a 2_2 configuration indicates that the ciphertext has an initial space for 2-bit message and after homomorphic operations it has a space for additional 2-bit carry.
 If a bitwise operation between two n-bit variables must be done in one operation (i.e. one bootstrapping process), n_n configuration must be used.
 Although the result does not have a carry, but the internal evaluation methodology uses the full carry's n bits to construct the rotation polynomial.

-From the results, it can be seen that in most cases evaluating a bitwise operation between two 3-bit variables (160 ms) is slower compared to evaluating the operation is three 1-bit operations (3 * 14 = 42 ms ) between the two variables.
-This is because increasing the capacity of the ciphertext requires a significant increase in the underlying TLWE ciphertext and the rotation polynomial/Look up table of the Bootstrapping step.
+From the results, it can be seen that evaluating a bitwise operation between two 3-bit variables (152 ms) is slower compared to evaluating the operation as three 1-bit operations (3 * 14 = 42 ms) between the two variables.
+This is because increasing the capacity of the ciphertext requires a significant increase in the size of the underlying TLWE ciphertext and the rotation polynomial/Look up table of the Bootstrapping step.
 We should stress that while this speed comparison is valid for bitwise operations, it may be not the same for integer arithmetic operations.
-This is because an n-bit arithmetic (like n-bit multiplication) typically require m 1-bit gates where n>>m.
+This is because an n-bit arithmetic (like n-bit multiplication) typically require m 1-bit gates where m>>n.
 In this case, using the n-bit encoding will be faster.